Proof of Humanity

 Every creative act now comes with a second job: authenticating the creative act.

-And yet, I’ve indulged too.
+I’ll admit I find it quietly sad, and yet, I’ve indulged too.
+I’ve clarified that the emdashes I use are human-inserted.
 I’ve run others’ writing and my own through the tests.
-I’ve felt the satisfaction of validating something bad as AI, and I’ve been shocked by words I spilled out in a fit of inspirational rage being marked suspicious.
+I’ve felt the satisfaction of validating something bad as AI, and I’ve been shocked when words I spilled out in a fit of inspirational rage or wrestled into pithy submission were marked suspicious.
 (I proceeded to seek out another detector for a second opinion like I was on trial.)

 II

-The AI detector economy is obviously loving the AI acceleration.
+The AI detector economy will thrive with the AI acceleration.
 Selling shovels.
 Thematically, VCs are filing these tools under ‘cognitive security.’
 Tools that offer protection from AI slop, from manipulation, and from bigger threats surely on the horizon.
+I see the opportunity and value at scale, especially when humans need protection from bad actors.

-Substack just added a slop button.
-And on Twitter, people now tag AI detection tools when they encounter sloppish posts.
-It’s a tech-assisted public trial on demand.
+Substack just added a slop report button and, on Twitter, it’s becoming the norm to tag AI detection tools for sloppish posts.
+It’s a public trial on demand.

-Twitter’s $1M Article contest opened a firehose of longform essays, and a good portion of them were suspicious.
-The now infamous essay, Something Big Is Happening, hit 80 million views by analogizing AI to COVID.
-Its stated purpose was to educate normies but the visible purpose was reach.
+The very online tech crowd is ramping up this discourse: Twitter’s $1M Article contest unleashed longform essays, many of them suspicious.
+Something Big Is Happening hit 80 million views by analogizing AI to COVID.

-Will Manidis cited it as a kind of Tool-Shaped Object — AI slop that served its purpose by existing — it gave people something to talk about on a topic they’re primed to believe is timely and important, without anyone having to think too hard.
+Will Manidis cited it as a kind of Tool-Shaped Object — AI slop that served its purpose just by existing — it gave people a narrative to latch on to without thinking too hard.
 “The consumption was the product.
 The sharing was the output.”
 Yet the most prominent AI detector on Twitter scored the essay 100% human written.

-Then Trung Phan called out Aakash Gupta for posting dozens of longposts a day on trending topics.
-Nikita called it “very good slop” (yet the account is under review for automation).
-Gupta insists he writes them by hand.
+Another niche tech Twitter example: Trung Phan called out Aakash Gupta for posting dozens of longposts a day on trending topics.
+Nikita called it “very good slop” (and the account is under review for automation).

-The public AI detection phase already started on Substack.
+AI detection wars aren’t new on Substack.
 Every few months a fast-growing writer triggers the neighborhood sleuths.
 Stepfanie Tyler’s essay on taste went mega-viral and the big reaction was to label it AI-generated.
 She leaned in with a follow up essay — It’s My Party and I’ll Use AI If I Want To.
 Honestly, smart.

 III